Firm and Enterprise Enforcement

 Thinking OS™ does not store or manage your org chart.

-• When roles change → permissions update instantly.
+• When roles change → permissions update on the next governed request.

-• When contexts shift (crisis, audit, normal ops) → license windows adjust dynamically.
+• When contexts shift (crisis, audit, normal ops) → license windows adjust dynamically under your policies.

-This means enforcement is always accurate, always live — with no manual reconfiguration.
+This means enforcement is always live and aligned with your identity and policy systems — without day-to-day manual reconfiguration.

 Governance Layer